Egahi/hello-world/README.md

 this is a simple c++ program that prints hello world!

-this is day will be remembered.
+this day will be remembered.
 6th september, 2017

 this is hello!